 The Isle of Man College is always looking for employers who are able to provide work placements for students studying business-related courses.
 Unlike Work Experience, which is for one or two weeks for school students, work placements are for longer time periods and allow the student to make a real contribution to your business, while continuing to study.

-If you would like an informal discussion on how you could get involved in providing work placements please contact the Isle of Man College.
+If you would like an informal discussion on how you could get involved in providing work placements please contact the University College Isle of Man.

 There are also opportunities to get involved in providing work placements for young people who are not in education, employment or training.
 This can be very rewarding and can completely transform the life of a young person.
 Contact the Department of Education and Children for more information.